-Since our inception, we have funded our operations primarily through private placements and direct private sales of our capital stock.
+Since our inception, we have funded our operations primarily through private placements and direct public and private sales of our capital stock.
 We expect to finance our foreseeable cash requirements through cash on hand, cash from operations, public or private equity offerings and debt financings.
-Additionally, we will be seeking collaborations and license arrangements for our three product candidates.
+Additionally, we will be seeking collaborations and license arrangements for our product candidates.
 We may seek to access the public or private equity markets whenever conditions are favorable.

-At September 30, 2013, we had cash of \$4,100,841 compared to \$534,046 at December 31, 2012.
-The increase in cash balances during the nine month period ended September 30, 2013 results from \$1,836,311 in cash used in operations, offset by \$5,403,106 in net proceeds received from the sale of shares of the Company's common stock.
+At March 31, 2014, we had cash of \$16,819,783 compared to \$3,551,832 at December 31, 2013.
+The increase in cash balances during the three month period ended March 31, 2014 primarily results from the sale of an aggregate of 5,000,000 shares of our common stock and warrants to purchase a total of 2,500,000 shares of our common stock to the Sabby Investors for gross proceeds of approximately \$15,000,000 with net proceeds amounting to approximately \$13,750,000.
 We currently have no lines of credit or other arranged access to debt financing.

-Net cash used in operations during the nine months ended September 30, 2013 was \$1,836,311 compared to \$1,567,536 for the nine months ended September 30, 2012.
+Net cash used in operations during the three months ended March 31, 2014 was \$544,422 compared to \$551,004 for the three months ended March 31, 2013.
 Inasmuch as we have not yet generated revenues, our entire expenses of operations are funded by proceeds from the sale of the shares of the Company's common stock and other capital raising efforts.

-Net cash provided by financing activities during the nine month period ended September 30, 2013 was \$5,403,106 compared to \$973,146 for the nine month period ended September 30, 2012.
-Since inception through September 30, 2013, we have net cash provided from financing activities of \$13,862,490.
-We believe that our available cash and our ongoing capital raising efforts will be sufficient to fund our liquidity and capital expenditure requirements through the second quarter of 2014.
-We believe that we will need to raise approximately \$12,280,000 in net proceeds to completely implement our current business plan over the next 27 months.
+Net cash provided by financing activities during the three month period ended March 31, 2014 was \$13,812,373 compared to \$305,665 for the three month period ended March 31, 2013.
+Since inception through March 31, 2014, we have net cash provided from financing activities of \$27,602,704.
+We believe that our available cash and our ongoing capital raising efforts will be sufficient to fund our liquidity and capital expenditure requirements through the first quarter of 2016.

-On November 5, 2013, we filed a shelf registration statement on Form S-3 with the SEC, which has not yet been declared effective.
-The shelf registration statement has been filed to register the offering and sale of up to \$100 million of our common stock, preferred stock, warrants to purchase common stock or preferred stock or any combination thereof, either individually or in units.
+On November 5, 2013, we filed a shelf registration statement on Form S-3 with the SEC, which was declared effective by the SEC on January 13, 2014.
+The shelf registration statement was filed to register the offering and sale of up to \$100 million of our common stock, preferred stock or warrants to purchase common stock or preferred stock or any combination thereof, either individually or in units.
 The foregoing does not constitute an offer to sell or the solicitation of an offer to buy securities, and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of that jurisdiction.
-There can be no assurance that the shelf registration statement will be declared effective.
-If the shelf registration statement is declared effective, we may use proceeds from an offering and sale of such securities for working capital and general corporate purposes unless otherwise indicated.